NxPKG/khulnasoft-docs/content/cache/concepts/cdn-cache-control.md

 # CDN-Cache-Control

 `CDN-Cache-Control` is a response header field set on the origin to separately control the behavior of CDN caches from other intermediaries that might handle a response.
-You can set the `CDN-Cache-Control` or `Cloudflare-CDN-Cache-Control` response header using the same directives used with the [Cache-Control](/cache/concepts/cache-control/).
+You can set the `CDN-Cache-Control` or `Khulnasoft-CDN-Cache-Control` response header using the same directives used with the [Cache-Control](/cache/concepts/cache-control/).

 ## Header precedence